ezeeworld/B4S-Android-SDK/README.md

 As specified above in the `AndroidManifest.xml` we define a `B4SNotificationReceiver` which parses the notifications.
 This extends from `BroadcastReceiver` directly and on the `onReceive` method the broadcasted messages are received as `Intent`s.
 At the moment every `Intent` will contain:

+- `MonitoringManager.INTENT_SHOW` - (int) Hash code of the interaction that was matched
-- `MonitoringManager.INTENT_SHOW` - Unique ID of the interaction that was matched
+- `MonitoringManager.INTENT_INTERACTION` - (String) Unique ID of the interaction that was matched
+- `MonitoringManager.INTENT_TITLE` - (String) Interaction name
+- `MonitoringManager.INTENT_BEACONNAME` - (String) Unique name of the matched beacon
-- `MonitoringManager.INTENT_TITLE` - Interaction name
+- `MonitoringManager.INTENT_TITLE` - (String) Interaction name
-- `MonitoringManager.INTENT_MESSAGE` - Interaction message, in which customer name, beacon name, shop name, etc. were already substituted
+- `MonitoringManager.INTENT_MESSAGE` - (String) Interaction message, in which customer name, beacon name, shop name, etc. were already substituted
-- `MonitoringManager.INTENT_DATA` - Possibly a data string, often a piece of JSON encoded data
+- `MonitoringManager.INTENT_DATA` - (String) Possibly a data string, often a piece of JSON encoded data

 To simply show a user notification every time a message is broadcasted, implement in your `onReceive`:
 ```java